Last Updated on January 15, 2022 by Opeyemi Quadri

 As promised the investors were directed to assemble at Akper Aku Stadium, Makurdi to collect their reward but, unfortunately, no official of the purported investment scheme came and no explanation was given.

-Some of the victims of the scam said they were disappointed as there was no official statement from the fraudulent organisation whose founder Omotade-Sparks Sewanu was declared wanted by Nigeria’s anti-graft agency sometimes in November 2020.
+Some of the victims of the scam said they were disappointed as there was no official statement from the fraudulent organisation whose founder Omotade-Sparks Sewanu was declared wanted by Nigeria’s anti-graft agency sometime in November 2020.

 Ayua Tondo said: